CESNET/hpc_eff/README.md

 # hpc_eff

 **Energy Optimization Governor** for HPC systems.
-Reads power, price, and CO₂ intensity data, then sets the CPU governor based on a calculated rating.
+Reads power, price, and CO₂ intensity data, then sets the min and max frequency based on a calculated rating.

 All the functionality and code logic located in `src/hpc_eff` stem from https://gitlab.cesnet.cz/dexter/hpc_eff.